GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-28 02:29:40 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-28 03:16:06 IST

 Current Weather in Coimbatore:
-Temperature: 23.29 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: mist